Crush 40: Rise Again, Live!, 2 Nights 2 Remember, and Driving Through Forever

 In 2018, Senoue was named lead composer for the soundtrack for Team Sonic Racing.
 He was requested to make the game's theme a song by Crush 40.
 This led to Senoue and Gioeli recording "Green Light Ride" for the game, Crush 40's first Sonic game theme in several years.
 The song was premiered at E3 2018, to a stronger reaction than Senoue expected.
 A short version of the song was made available in December 2018, before the 2019 release of the game itself.
 Senoue expressed his joy at being able to record another game theme with Crush 40, twenty years after Crush 40 began.
-Subsequently, Crush 40 released another compilation album, Driving Through Forever, in 2019.
+Subsequently, Crush 40 released another compilation album, Driving Through Forever, in 2019, with a new track titled Call me Crazy.
 In 2020, Gioeli re-recorded "Song of Hope" with Bulgarian vocalist Sevi, as a way of reconnecting with fans during the coronavirus pandemic.
 On June 23, 2021, Sega held the Sonic the Hedgehog 30th Anniversary Symphony with Crush 40 as one of the participating acts.

 In February 2024, following the use of its instrumental in a teaser, Gioeli confirmed that "Live & Learn" would be featured in Sonic the Hedgehog 3.
 He said that how the song is used is ultimately up to producers.
 The song was ultimately used in the movie's climax and its riffs were used as a leitmotif for the character of Shadow.
 In December 2024, Gioeli sued Sega of America, claiming ownership of the master recording and co-ownership of the composition of "Live & Learn."
 Gioeli demanded $1 million in damages and restitution for the song's unauthorized use in more than two dozen subsequent releases, including ports of Sonic Adventure 2 and the Japanese version of the Sonic X anime.
 On August 28, 2025, the lawsuit was dismissed with prejudice in favor of Sega.
 On September 22, 2025, Gioeli publicly revealed the outcome on social media.